beejjorgensen/cs344_curriculum/week01/project-1.md

 ### 5. Grepping with Regexes

-Write a shell script called `vowelending` that will show all filenames of a directory specified on the command line that end with a vowel, upper or lowercase.
+Write a shell script called `vowelending` that will show all filenames (including the extension--`foo.txt` should not match) of a directory specified on the command line that end with a vowel, upper or lowercase.
 Use `ls -a` to get the directory listing.

 ### 6: Grepping Part 2